piif/visitors/README.md

 VideoReader
 -----
 Simple class to read a capture, play/pause/backward some frames This class can be used as main template for other programs

-sampleCapture
+extractSamples
 -----
 **TODO**
 Read a file, detect background, split in video extracts containing movements